 But following revelations, Facebook had to admit its system was much less effective than they had claimed.
 It transpired that facial-recognition only worked within a user’s circle of friends and friends of friends.
 Not the site’s 2 billion users worldwide.

 Facebook has used facial-recognition for some time but the revelation that it is making little difference, experts have questioned how a $500 billion, high-tech company continues to struggle to protect users’ identities.

 One such sleuth is Zach Elwood who has been monitoring Facebook to expose fake profiles.
 He claims that even without AI he can spot a fake with just a few clicks.

 It is not always clear as to why a person becomes a target for fake profiling or for what reason.
-Fake profiles tend to post links to dodgy websites, share spam, boost a group’s followers or scam people into sharing more information.

 The political nature of many fake accounts has become a serious problem in recent times and is a reminder of the role Facebook has played in American politics with the Cambridge Analytica scandal.